 When a scene falls flat, how do you bring it back to life?
 Courtney Ropp gives us some revival techniques.

 We are so excited that Aurora Boles will grace our show.
 As a lead member of Reno Improv, she was pivotal in starting the Reno Improv Community as we know it.

 MEET YOUR HOSTS

 Katie Welsh started improv to work on her skills as a stand up comedian and in the process, became passionate about the art form.
-She improvises on two Reno Improv teams, the house team, Kill Joy Diffuser and All Things Reconsidered.
+She has improvised on three teams: Kill Joy, All Things Reconsidered and Sensitive People.
 Outside of the comedy world, Katie is a creative writer, a dog mama, a Spanish teacher, a social media marketer and a pretty dang good salsa dancer to boot!

 Jesi Wicks is a local creative, a mama, an actor, and an improviser.
 As a military brat, she witnessed many diverse cultures within the US, and consequently has a passion for perspective work on the stage.
 Jesi was always meant to do improv even before she discovered it.
 As a relentless extrovert, improv gives her energy and the freedom to be herself around people who accept and love her.

 Have an idea for a show, a game, or an educational opportunity?
 Do you want to be on the show or contribute a unique perspective?
 Maybe you want to tell us how cool we are.